Kevin-Hernandez-Garza/python_work/README.md

 ### Chapter Seven

 We are starting by learning about the input function in order to take a user's data.
+The input function return a string where as a int function return a numerical value.